everythingismaps/-folio/_drafts/2017-06-14-chernarus-dayz-public-transport-map.markdown

 	<li>Adding 'Chernarus Transit' logo</li>
 </ul>

-If you would like to use this map, please <a href="http://philipmallis.com/about" target="_blank">contact me</a>.
+If you would like to use this map and/or obtain a high-quality PDF for printing, please <a href="http://philipmallis.com/about" target="_blank">contact me</a>.

-You can also obtain a high-quality version of this map for printing